 Keeping all your design modules communicating properly is a delicate balance.
 Most PCB design applications separate schematic and layout into separate design modules, creating the potential for errors in one module when changes are made in the other module.
 In the best case, the different modules will overlap in their functionality but enforce different workflows.
 In the worst case, you’ll have to manually copy changes from one your layout into your schematic, and vice versa.

-Getting your schematic and subsequent layout perfect requires interfacing with a thorough component library that contains symbols and schematics.
-It helps if your library can interface with supply chain information, allowing you to identify and source the best parts for your device early in the design process.
+Getting your schematic and subsequent layout perfect requires interfacing with a thorough component that contains symbols and schematics.
+It helps if your can interface with supply chain information, allowing you to identify and source the best for your device early in the design process.
 Separated schematic and layout modules must now synchronize with a third module that like has a different workflow.
 Not all design software can access supply chain information in real time, leaving you guessing which components you should use.

 Keeping your design data synchronized across your design tools and throughout the design process requires design tools that are built to work together.
 Other design tools claim to create a single environment for your schematic and layout tools.
 In reality, your data can’t pass between these modules without repeated file exports and imports.
 When you run into problems, you’ll be stuck manually updating your layout changes in your schematic, and vice versa.